aws/aws-iot-device-sdk-js-v2/samples/node/shadow/README.md

 ```

 The key thing to notice here is that in addition to the update response (which only the control application would see) and the ShadowUpdated event,
-there is a new event, ShadowDeltaUpdated, which indicates new properties on the shadow that are out-of-sync between desired and reported.
-Only newly out-of-sync
+there is a new event, ShadowDeltaUpdated, which indicates properties on the shadow that are out-of-sync between desired and reported.
+All out-of-sync
-properties will be included in this event.
-Properties that are out-of-sync due to a previous update, will not be included.
-(Check this)
+properties will be included in this event, including properties that became out-of-sync due to a previous update.

 Like the ShadowUpdated event, ShadowDeltaUpdated events can be listened to by creating and configuring a streaming operation, this time by using
 the createShadowDeltaUpdatedStream API.
 Using the ShadowDeltaUpdated events (rather than ShadowUpdated) lets a device focus on just what has